Singularity degree of structured random matrices: Main results

 The proof of Proposition~\ref{prp:Singularity at zero} is found at the end of Section~\ref{sec:Singular stability}.
+Although we provide a complete proof, the case (i) of $S$ having total support can also be inferred from a combination of \cite[Proposition~3.10]{Alt2017LocalLF} and \cite[Theorem~2.10]{AjankiQVE}.
 Our main result, Theorem~\ref{thr:Classification of singularities} below, identifies the exponent $\sigma$ from (ii) of Proposition~\ref{prp:Singularity at zero} in terms of the entries of $S$ that vanish identically.
 To state it we introduce a relation on the index set $\llbracket K\rrbracket$ that only depends on this zero pattern.
 The exponent $\sigma$ is then determined by the length of the longest increasing sequence compatible with this relation.
 Before we can define the relation we need a few preparations.